Skip to main content

 Detect, contain, and report breaches on time

-Naturally, we’d like to see that number go down.
-However, if you do not have visibility on your files, you will not be able to spot problems on time.
+With more and more records in company storage, it is getting harder and harder to keep track of them and be sure they are really safe.
+If you do not have visibility on your files, you will not be able to spot problems on time.
 Performing regular data inventories can help.
 But, combing through your files manually is not a realistic solution.
 Instead, use an automated data inventory tool to perform this task quickly, regularly, and with high accuracy.

 DataMapper can help you: